SjorsScholten/ProgrammingParadigms/docs/paradigms_research.md

 </br>

 **What are the benefits of each paradigm?**
-- *Object Oriented* is one of the most used paradigms and the first paradigm you will mostly learn.
+- *Object-Oriented* is one of the most used paradigms and the first paradigm you will mostly learn.
 - *Data Oriented* is really fast with processing lots of (similar) data because it is tightly packed in memory.
 - *Functional* is one of the easier to test since every function is responsible for one thing.